 - Non-toxic shower liner – Skip the plastic liners and gift the couple a linen shower curtain to help prevent mold and mildew.

-- Non-toxic mattress – This is a larger investment and would be a great group gift, but our sleep has forever changed since having an Intellibed mattress.
+- Non-toxic mattress – This is a larger investment and would be a great group gift, but our sleep has forever changed since having a non-toxic mattress.

 - Organic bed linens – Organic cotton sheets and pillowcases are so soft.